mialkin/docs/software design/dependency inversion/dependency inversion.md

-# Dependency inversion principle
+# Dependency Inversion Principle

  The principle states<sup>1</sup>:

-* High-level modules should not depend on low-level modules.
-Both should depend on abstractions (e.g. interfaces).
+a.
+High-level modules should not depend on low-level modules.
+Both should depend on abstractions.

-* Abstractions should not depend on details.
-Details (concrete implementations) should depend on abstractions.
+b.
+Abstractions should not depend on details.
+Details should depend on abstractions.

-## C# example with no dependency inversion
+## C# example without dependency inversion

 ```csharp
 using System;